retiutut/OpenBCI_EMG_Slideshow/README.md

 - OpenBCI Cyton or Ganglion
 - OpenBCI GUI
-- Mac running OS X
+- Windows or Mac computer
 - Dedicated WiFi router (for wireless iPad/tablet control)
 - iPad or any device with a web browser

+Optional:
+- Secondary display
+- HDMI or other video cable to connect to secondary display

 ### Installing

-Install the OpenBCI GUI to connect with hardware, then stream the data to this app using Open Sound Control (OSC) via the Networking Widget.
+Install the OpenBCI GUI and connect with hardware, then stream the data to this app using Open Sound Control (OSC) via the Networking Widget.

 ## Built With